wrapperband/FeathercoinWalletGuide/README.md

 **Backup Wallet**

 It is important to back up your wallet regularly.
-If you have created new addresses or spent some cash, the old backups will be out of date.
-If you are just receiving that will just be calculated for the address as you synchronise the wallet, so backups aren't required.
+Especially if you have created new addresses or spent some cash, the old backups will be out of date.

+If you are just receiving FTC, that is handled on the blockchain and you wallet scans and calculates  for transactions for address, as you synchronise the wallet.
+In that case the old back-ups are still valid, so new backups are not required.

 The menu option eases backup strategy.